 - 2 pairs of shoes

-- As much underwear and socks as you can grab
+- As much underwear and socks as I could grab

-- Any special uniforms, i.e band, work, or sports uniform
+- Special uniforms, i.e band, work, or sports uniform

 - Laundry stuff